MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/create-bar-chart.md

 ## (Optional) Rendering the X axis

+Now that the visual can display data and rescale to the correct size, we can add an X-axis display to show the names of the categories.

 ## (Optional) Color

 Rendering x axis - 40 min

-5. Change location of main thing in tsconfig and pbiviz
+5. Change location of main source code in tsconfig and pbiviz

 First, define the bar chart view model, and iterate on what's exposed to your visual as you build it.
 Define the chart by creating a file in the src directory with the following.

 ## Color

+We already defined the `colorSelector` object in the *capabilities* file.

 To assign colors and select them when defining individual data points, you use `IVisualHost`.